dCache/dcache-helm/README.md

 helm  install --values custom-config.yaml my-release dcache/dcache
 ```

+> [!NOTE]
-> [!NOTE]: The custom configurations are added at the end of dcache and layout conf files.
+The custom configurations are added at the end of dcache and layout conf files.

 ## Enable CTA plugin